iks-gmbh-tools/MOGLiCodeCreator/provider.model.standard/readme.md

 The MOGLiCC **provider.model.standard** project provides the standard implementation for the MetaModel defined in the interfaces project.
+The StandardModelProvider does not depend on other plugins.